wavelab/ros_docker_ci/README.md

 The project must contain a `scripts/install_deps_for_docker_ci.bash` script to direct the installation of repository dependencies inside the docker container.
-Other than the barebones items indicted in the [dockerfile](https://github.com/wavelab/ros_docker_ci/blob/master/trusty/Dockerfile), this script is the only installation script that will be run.
+Other than the barebones items indicated in the [dockerfile](https://github.com/wavelab/ros_docker_ci/blob/master/trusty/Dockerfile), this script is the only installation script that will be run.
 Ideally your repository XYZ will already contain an `install_all_XYZ_dependencies.bash` style